htcondor/htcondor/docs/users-manual/submitting-a-job.rst

         use_oauth_services = dune_production

-    Vault server.
     Vault does not require permissions or resources to be set, but they may be set to reduce the default permissions or restrict the resources that may use the credential.
 The full service name including an underscore may be used in an ``oauth_permissions`` or